RealMoMo/WhiteBoard/README.md

 # WhiteBoard

-## The project is a collection of various whiteboard apps.
+## The project is a collection of various whiteboard apps.(The project will be continuously updated)

 ### App project